bmcleod12/mcleod-portfolio/README.md

 ## Description
-This portfolio showcases my projects created during the KU Coding Bootcamp.
+This portfolio showcases my skills learned and projects created during the KU Coding Bootcamp.

 ## Installation
 Project files includes:
-* HTML files that leverage the Bootstrap libraries
+* HTML files that leverage the Bootstrap and TailwindCSS libraries
 * An assets folder with images used in the site
 No real special steps were needed for implementation aside from referencing Bootstrap, Popper, and JS

 ## Usage
 Open the webpage to poke around: https://bmcleod12.github.io/mcleod-portfolio

-The About page features some paragraphs about me with light sarcasm sprinkled throughout.
-It may become more serious when I have more to say about coding and what I want to pursue.
+The Home page displays a cover photo with a link to the About page.

+The About page features a brief introduction and a list of proficiencies, as well as a link to download my resume.

 The Portfolio page features project completed during the KU Coding Bootcamp.

-The Contact page features forms that (don't) enable you to send an email to me.
+The Contact page features forms that (one day) enable you to send an email to me.

-## Tests and Known Issues
+## Tests
 Test 1:
 With the page open, click each link in the navigation bar at the top left of the screen and confirm the site switches to the appropriate page.
 Confirm the page clicked in the menu remains lit up (active).